Home » The Image of the Other » #LivingParma: How I Entered the Home of Every Barista

 Having spent my whole life in Bulgaria’s capital, Sofia, it was difficult to imagine living comfortably in a city with only 190.000 inhabitants.
 In comparison, Sofia has more than 1,2 million inhabitants and about the same number of people coming there every day to work.

 I used to question how it would be possible to not get bored going to the same old places and crossing the same streets every day.
-But when I think about it, even in Sofia, which is so fraught with options, we all have our usual go-to places, and there aren’t a lot of exciting ways to go from place A to place B.
+But when I think about it, even in Sofia, which is so fraught with options, we all have our usual go-to places.
+There aren’t a lot of exciting ways to go from place A to place B.

 The truth is that not once in these six months, I needed something that was nowhere to be found in Parma.
 If I wanted to enjoy more variety, Bologna was a 50-minute tram ride away – less than the time it takes to reach my university from my flat in Sofia.